Florida Developer Stuck Contract Dispute With the Tampa Housing Authority

 However, as happens with many complex real estate development projects, problems started to arise and delays occurred.
 Eventually, the Tampa Housing Authority claims that the contractor failed to make a $10,000 payment that was needed to secure a contract extension.
 As a result, the Housing Authority decided to unilaterally terminate the deal.
 Pinnacle Group Holdings disputes the city’s claims.
 It counters that, behind the scenes, the Housing Authority already secretly lined up a new developer to take over the project.
 The company is seeking financial damages from the Housing Authority for what it claims is an unlawful breach of contract.

 Ultimately, this dispute will come down to the specific terms and provisions included within the development contract.
 When it comes to unilateral contract termination, language matters.
 It is imperative that companies obtain contracts that are well-drafted so that their interests are properly protected.
 When a dispute arises, especially in a complex industry such as real estate development, your company needs to know that it can:

 - Get out of a bad deal without too much trouble; and

 - Protect itself from the other party walking away from the deal after a large investment has already been made.

 In contract negotiations, Florida developers should always be represented by an experienced attorney who can make sure that the agreement fully protects their firm’s legal rights and financial interests.

 Request Your Free Business Law Consultation Today

 At Pike & Lustig, LLP, our business litigation attorneys have extensive experience handling contract disputes.
 To learn more about what we can do for your company, please do not hesitate to reach out to our team today.
-From our offices in West Palm Beach and Miami, we represent businesses throughout South Florida, including in Fort Lauderdale, Deerfield Beach and Miramar.
+From our offices in West Palm Beach, Wellington and Miami, we represent businesses throughout South Florida, including in Fort Lauderdale, Deerfield Beach and Miramar.